4neesh/DevBlog/src/posts/004PackagingMaven.md

 </p>

 <br>
-<h4>Injecting dependencies to our JAR file</h4>
+<h4>Injecting dependencies into a JAR file</h4>
 <p>
 Our current JAR file will compile the classes and run the main thread as per the Manifest file.<br>
-I will now introduce a new Class that uses the <strong>jackson.databind</strong> dependency to convert JSON files to and from POJO's.<br>
+I will now introduce a new Class that uses the <strong>jackson.databind</strong> dependency to convert a JSON file to and from a POJO.<br>
-The purpose of this example is to introduce a dependency into our application, but for your understanding, the main thread will simply create a POJO and return the 'firstName' property as per the JSON file.<br>
+The purpose of this example is to introduce a dependency into our application; the main thread will create a POJO and return the 'firstName' property as per the JSON file.<br>
 The pom.xml will include a new dependency:
 </p>